latticelabs/Mitty-deprecated-/Readme.md

-Mitty is a collection of modules and scripts that enable us to generate simulated genomic data to test our algorithms.
+Mitty is a collection of programs that enable us to generate simulated genomic data to test our algorithms.

 Mitty generates simulated data by starting from a reference genome and then adding controlled mutations to it to create a variant "sample" genome.
 Mitty can also simulate populations of genomes derived via sexual reproduction.
 Mitty can